Make any size Disappearing 9 Patch Quilt from crib to king - Click Here to find the pattern.

 Some designs are crazy, but this one is just plain psycho!
 Learn how to machine quilt Psycho Ziggie in this new machine quilting tutorial:

-Quick Links to quilting tools and supplies in this tutorial:
+Gear and supplies shown or mentioned in this tutorial:

 Tips for Quilting Psycho Ziggie with Walking Foot Quilting